bitsofcotton/NAND/README.md

 2024/04/11 syntax is concrete in first try. might be changed from some implementation simplify constarints.
 2024/04/15 update readme.
 2024/04/20 add tips on layers.
+2024/05/16 try to include auditing perspective, however, we don't know how to do them now (might be only the way is to compress some well written libraries as the descriptions only).